ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

-# ScriptableObject design patterns
+# Game architecture with ScriptableObjects
 Continuing my Unite Austin 2017 walkthrough.
-This time we've been introduced to couple amazing ScriptableObject disign patterns.
+This time we've been introduced a couple amazing ScriptableObject design patterns.

-### First one is ScriptableObject events pattern
+### ScriptableObject events pattern
 How it works:

 1. We create script "GameEvent" derived from ScriptableObject that has a list of listeners and following methods: add, remove listener and raise the event.